 In fact, 8,466 death sentences were handed down by U.S. courts and 1,359 individuals were executed between 1973 and 2013, according to the Washington Post -- that’s only 16 percent.
 Many of these sentences are overturned on appeal, while some of those convicted of capital offenses have been exonerated through DNA analysis.

-The following is an overview of the death penalty appeals process for state cases including information on direct appeals, post-conviction appeals, and the federal habeas corpus process.
+Defendants should be aware of and possibly pursue these avenues if they're sentenced to death, depending on the circumstances of their case.
+The following is an overview of the death penalty appeals process for state cases, including information on direct appeals, post-conviction appeals, and the federal habeas corpus process.

 Direct Appeal as of Right (State Court)

 In a state court case, the appellant (formerly known as the defendant) has an appeal as of right in cases where the death penalty is imposed.
 Depending on the state, this appeal will first go to the appellate court.
 Keep in mind, a direct appeal is limited to issues from the trial, not new evidence.
-If the intermediate court, the appellant can ask the state's highest court to hear the case, but these types of appeals are discretionary, meaning the state's highest court is not required to hear them.
+The appellant can ask the state's highest court to hear the case, but these types of appeals are discretionary, meaning the state's highest court is not required to hear them.